 There are several museums to explore in Marrakesh.
-The most fascinating is Dar Si Said which was once a palace and is situated on the southern edge of the Medina.
-This building is light and airy and it is fun wandering around appreciating the colorful floor mosaics, intricate carvings and many fine examples of different handicrafts.
-There is a pretty courtyard with water fountains and at the entrance, is the oldest exhibit- an old water basin that was made in Cordoba, Spain, in the 11th century and brought to Marrakech
+The most fascinating is Dar Si Said.
+It was once a palace and sits on the southern edge of the Medina.
+This building is light and airy.
+Wander around appreciating the colorful floor mosaics, intricate carvings, and many fine examples of different handicrafts.
+There is a pretty courtyard with water fountains and at the entrance.
+It houses the oldest exhibit- a water basin from Cordoba, dating from the 11th century.

 Dar Si Said, 8 Rue de la Bahia, is open every day except Tuesday 10.00-18.00

 Part of the fun of visiting a different country is to enjoy the local cuisine and in Marrakesh there are a number of really excellent restaurants to enjoy.
 Three sisters from Fez own the restaurant, and Al Fassia means ‘women from Fez’!
 The food is traditional and delicious and includes a variety of tagines and couscous.